-Myelofibrosis can cause anemia, enlargement of the spleen and liver, fatigue, and other problems.
-In some patients with MF, the condition progresses to acute myeloid leukemia, which is an aggressive type of leukemia.
+Myelofibrosis can cause anemia, enlargement of the spleen and liver, impact kidney function, fatigue, and other problems.
+In some patients MF progresses to acute myeloid leukemia, which is an aggressive type of leukemia.
 Myelofibrosis is rare and affects ~18,000 people in the U. S. Although it can occur at any age, it most commonly occurs in individuals over 65.

 When MF develops on its own (and not as the result of another bone marrow disease), it’s called primary myelofibrosis.
 Myelofibrosis can also result from a worsening of other bone marrow diseases, such as polycythemia vera and essential thrombocythemia.